simple-is-awesome/Hugo-Theme-Simple/README.md

 hugo new blog/xxx.md
 ```

   - step6

     - Add、Commit and Push your repo to GitHub.

     - Import your GitHub repo to Netlify or Vercel to enjoy auto deployment.
-You can find more information in hugo official docs [Hosting & Deployment](https://gohugo.io/hosting-and-deployment/) or other resources On the Internet.
+You can find more information in Hugo official docs [Hosting & Deployment](https://gohugo.io/hosting-and-deployment/) or other resources On the Internet.

 Happy blogging! :blush: :blush: :blush:

-## Lisence
+## License

 MIT